On-Premise vs Cloud ERP: What is Cloud-Based ERP and Why Your Company Needs it?

 The decision to deploy an ERP solution often begins with a comparison between on-premise and cloud-based solutions.
 The current trend is towards cloud platforms, largely due to technological advances that are making this architecture more practical.
-Benefits of cloud ERP solutions include lower cost, more reliability, higher speed and greater access.
+Benefits of a cloud based erp system include lower cost, more reliability, higher speed and greater access.

 On-Premise vs. Cloud ERP

-On-premise and cloud ERP solutions generally provide the same capabilities, but significant differences exist in their approach to providing those capabilities.
+On-premise ERP solutions and cloud ERP solutions generally provide the same capabilities, but significant differences exist in their approach to providing those capabilities.

 On-Premise ERP